ChillVibezTechHub/ChillVibezTechLabs_NetworkLab/MonitoringModule/README.md

 	powershell $localpath\$SetupPath

-## 3. Complete the Youtube Monitoring Module
+## 3. Build Lab
+Find link to instructions in email after purchase.

 ## Contact Us
 For questions, support, or feedback.
 Send an Email here: